 Consumers are constantly bombarded by mass marketing, and many are frustrated by being inundated with messages that don’t apply to them.
-Personalized marketing, however, provides an opportunity to set yourself apart with customers by treating them like the unique people they are.
+Personalized digital marketing and sales, however, provide an opportunity to set yourself apart with customers by treating them like the unique people they are.

 Step 1: Collect Your Customer’s Data

-When it comes to collecting customer data, a dealer’s CRM really matters.
-With robust customer data stored in your CRM, as well as other software platforms, you can start the process of segmenting your customers based on individual interests.
+When it comes to collecting customer data, automotive CRM systems really matter.
+With robust customer data stored in your dealership CRM, as well as other software platforms, you can start the process of segmenting your customers based on individual interests.
 From there, you can tailor a sales approach that is more likely to capture each individual customer’s attention.
 This approach to marketing helps prevent miscommunication between dealership and customer.
 And when your customers receive information (sales-related or not) that is relevant to them, it increases their trust in your dealership.

 If you’re part of a dealer group, it is also important that you’re able to view customer data across stores.
 Wouldn’t it be good to know if the customer you’re speaking with just came from a sister dealership?
 This cross-rooftop data sharing enables you to identify possible brand defections and maximize profits with better visibility into a customer’s negotiations with other stores.